Where is the landslip exactly?

 Have you put up signs informing people that the road is closed?

-Signs have already been put up to warn people about the closure, but we are looking to add additional signage on all affected routes, including ‘matrix’ signs on key routes to advise drivers that the road is closed long before they get there, as well as to promote that businesses remain open and are accessible via alternative routes.
+Signs have already been put up to warn people about the closure.
+We have added additional signage on all affected routes, including ‘matrix’ signs on key routes to advise drivers that the road is closed long before they get there, as well as to promote that businesses remain open and are accessible via alternative routes.

-We are also looking to put new advisory signs around places like The Struggle.
+We have also added additional matrix signage and new advisory signs around places like The Struggle.

 What about the impact on communities and businesses, particularly in the Ullswater Valley?